UAAP Season 85 basketball tournaments: Scores

 Results on top and to the right of the grey cells are for first-round games; those to the bottom and to the left of it are second-round games.

 Bracket

 Semifinals

 NU and La Salle have the twice-to-beat advantage, which means they have to win only once, and their opponents twice in the semifinals to advance to the Finals.

-NU vs. Ateneo
+(1) NU vs. (4) Ateneo

-The NU Lady Bulldogs have qualified to the Final Four anew.
+The NU Lady Bulldogs have qualified for the Final Four anew.
 Their second round loss to La Salle meant that the Final Four will be played in the usual format for first time since 2013.
 The Ateneo Blue Eagles booked the last ticket to the Final Four.
-This is their first playoffs appearance since 2015.
+This was their first playoff appearance since 2015.

-La Salle vs. UST
+(2) La Salle vs. (3) UST

-The De La Salle Lady Archers and UST Tigresses have qualified to the Final Four.
+The De La Salle Lady Archers and UST Tigresses have qualified for the Final Four.

 Finals

-The Finals is a best-of-three series.
-NU qualified to its eighth consecutive Finals.
+The Finals was a best-of-three series.
+NU qualified for its eighth consecutive Finals.
 La Salle, meanwhile, enters the Finals for the first time since UAAP Season 79.